Ernest S. Tierkel: Family

 Tierkel's mother had a significant role in running the family business, taking charge of the family newspaper after the death of Tierkel's father in 1948.
 The children in the house would help publish their newspaper, helping with the typesetting and eventually contributing writing and editing on a wide and varied array of subjects.
 This environment provided Tierkel with his love of science, theater, history, community, and Zionism.
 Many nights were spent at the theater or the opera, using the free tickets that came to the newspaper's offices.

 But it was not all work at the Tierkel household.
 During the summers, Esther and the children would spend time in Atlantic City, building sand castles, strolling on the boardwalk, and enjoying the big bands on Atlantic City Pier.
-This instilled a great love of the ocean in Tierkel for the rest of his life that he would pass on to his children.
+This instilled a love of the ocean in Tierkel for the rest of his life that he would pass on to his children.
 The family's network of friends that they established were from varied walks of life, giving the children a great view into many cultures.
 Tierkel's mother was also as a friend of Eleanor Roosevelt.